 Immediate (2025-2026)

-- Assume your job will change fundamentally.
+- Assume your job will change beyond recognition.
 Not “might”—will.
 Even if you’re not fired, your role in 2027 will look nothing like your role today.

 - Learn to direct AI, not compete with it.
 The skill isn’t “doing the task better than AI.”
 It’s “knowing which tasks to give AI and how to verify the output.”